 In the Merger, we will issue 6,309,845 shares of the Company's Common Stock to the sole shareholder of NAPW and certain executive officers of NAPW.
 None of these shares will be registered under the Securities Act of 1933, and they will only be able to be resold pursuant to a separate registration statement or an applicable exemption from registration (under both federal and state securities laws).
-The shares will be subject to contractual restrictions under the terms of a registration rights agreement, including a restriction that prohibits that recipients of the shares from selling the shares during the twelve-month period following the closing of the Merger.
-However, the terms of the registration rights agreement will provide that the Company, not later than nine months following the closing of the Merger, will file a shelf registration statement on Form S-3 with the SEC with respect to such shares, which registration statement the Company shall keep effective for the earlier of three years thereafter or until each NAPW Affiliate has sold all of his or her shares.
+The shares will be restricted securities.
+The shares will also be subject to contractual restrictions under the terms of a registration rights agreement, including a restriction but the restriction statement the company and the terms of the registration rights agreement will provide that the Company, not later than nine months following the closing of the Merger, will file a shelf registration statement on Form S-3 with the SEC with respect to such shares, which registration statement the Company shall keep effective for the earlier of three years thereafter or until each NAPW Affiliate has sold all of his or her shares.
 If all or a substantial portion of these shares are resold into the public markets, such transactions may cause a decline in the trading price of our Common Stock.